 Be aware that while the VPN you want to use may not have a client app, it probably offers support for a manual configuration of OpenVPN in order to connect to their services.

 Of course, more and more providers are likely to offer VPNs for Linux over time, so keep an eye out in this ever-changing landscape.
-For the best results, we suggest referring to our list of the best VPN providers.
+For the best results, we suggest referring to our list of the best VPN providers or signing up for ExpressVPN, as it tops the list.
 If the VPN you’re considering is not in that list, we wouldn’t recommend it.

 Other VPN Options for Linux